-As part of development process of Local Law 20 consultation was undertaken with community, agencies and other internal and external stakeholders between 2019 and 2021.
+As part of development process of Local Law 20 consultation was undertaken with community, agencies and other internal and external stakeholders between 2019 and 2022.
 Consultation and engagement included a mixture of online (social media, SMS, email, advertisements, and survey) and face-to-face (community meetings and pop-up stalls) activities across the Shire.
+A direct-to-property consultation was provided to properties in Holm Park Rd, Beaconsfield in light of a proposal to modify the proposed zoning.

-Two formal consultation periods occurred, in September 2019 and September 2021.
+Three formal consultation periods occurred, in September 2019, September 2021 and March/April 2022.
 Council received more than 900 direct responses from these consultations that helped shape and define Local Law 20.